fayhj/use-voice-controlled-image-processing-software/README.md

 ## goto folder "lib" and run the following file "jsapi.exe"
 ## open my project in netbean
 ## Import Spinx 4
-* In the "Project Windows" rigth click on "TNI_audio"
+* In the "Project Windows" rigth click on "TraitementImageTps"
 * Then click "Add Jar/Folder"
 * Go to the folder "lib"
 * Select all files (Crtl + A)